SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 enadhAvi uL – inside my AthmA (which is to be rejected due its fallen nature)

 kalandha – mixed seamlessly (like water mixing with water)

 peru – (considering that as his benefit) huge

 nal – good (since its nirhEthukam – without any effort from AzhwAr)

 uNdE – is not there

-enadhu Avi Ar? – the actions of AthmA (which is submitted) is not under my control
+enadhu Avi Ar? – the actions of AthmA (which is submitted) are not under my control

-yAn Ar – the doership of me (who is submitting) is not under my control
+yAn Ar – the doership of mine (who is submitting) is not under my control

 koNdAkkinAy – subsequently accepted